-You are only allowed 12 internship credits total during your academic career at Hunter, so consider saving some.
+Film & Media majors are allowed 12 internship credits total during your academic career at Hunter.
+These credits count as General Electives/Liberal Arts in your 120 credit degree.
+CUNY BA students, Muse scholars, etc. with the permission of their advisor may take more credits in internships.
 If you have an internship right before graduation, it makes it much easier for the internship host to make you a job offer after graduation.

 A great place to start your search is looking through the Hunter Career & Development Services (CDS) listings.
 CDS examines all internship ads in order to make sure the experience is likely educational (and not just unpaid labor).

 We also regularly post internship ads here, under “Posts,” as well as on FM-L, the Film and Media Department listserv.
 (We do not screen these as carefully as CDS does their postings.)
 You should join this listserv anyway, since you’ll also find out about upcoming events, where you can learn a lot and make some great off-campus contacts.
 (Another great networking resource is the Center for Communication, which hosts several top-rate media industry events at colleges around the city.)

 There are a wealth of additional online resources to help you find that perfect position.
 Here are some of the more useful: